nlemoing/resume-generator/articles/nyc-biking.md

 All that to say that I was dedicated to going to as many Mondays as possible.
 McCarren park is in Brooklyn but was actually reasonably close to my apartment, taking just under half an hour to get there by bike.
 And what a bike it was.
 It starts by going Downtown until Delancey street and turning left onto the bridge.
-The bridge has two fairly steep sections but getting to the top was normally fairly quick work.
+The bridge has two fairly steep sections but getting to the top is normally fairly quick.
 I was motivated not only by ultimate but also by what I think might be one of the best views of the city; from the Williamsburg bridge, the entire Manhattan skyline is visible and looks absolutely incredible at nighttime.
 From there, it's a quick shot up a quiet Brooklyn street to get to McCarren.